What Is the Taxpayer First Act?

 Moreover, the Act obligates the IRS to notify any taxpayer if an IRS employee is disciplined for actions related to their tax return, specifically disclosing information contained there or viewing documents that they’re not entitled to see.
 It isn’t made clear what the taxpayer can do about such a situation, however.

-This new rule applies to employees of any other state or federal agency as well.
+This rule applies to employees of other state and federal agencies as well.

 An Independent Office of Appeals

-The IRS might be trying to be a bit friendlier, but this doesn’t mean the agency is going to look the other way when taxpayers make mistakes.
+The IRS might be trying to be a bit friendlier, but this doesn’t mean the agency is going to look the other way when taxpayers make mistakes, unintentionally or otherwise.
 The Act also requires that the IRS set up an Independent Office of Appeals for dealing with taxpayer disputes.